thegoatrodeo/hashicorp-and-zero-trust/Readme.md

         - Github repository for creating an Azure VNET
 ```

-The assignment field is where the instructions in the Instruqt sidebar is created.
+The assignment field is where the instructions in the Instruqt sidebar are created.
-Because there are nested code blocks, we use the `~~~` characters to pass through the codeblock to the sidebar.
+In this Readme case there are nested code blocks so we use the `~~~` characters to pass through the codeblock to the sidebar.

 ```yaml tangle:./track.yml
   assignment: |-